Auckland apartment site to be offloaded for less than half purchase price

 The survey found $1.7b of projects by Chinese-owned developers had been completed here since 2010.
 The bulk or 84 per cent are residential, 90 per cent are in Auckland, 12 per cent are commercial and 4 per cent industrial.

-These companies have $2.1b of projects underway, a list that includes the Park Hyatt Hotel on Auckland's waterfront by Fu Wah International and the $300m 690-unit Sugartree Apartments in Auckland CBD," a statement on the survey said.
+These companies have $2.1b of projects underway, a list that includes the Park Hyatt Hotel on Auckland's waterfront by Fu Wah International and the $300m 690-unit Sugartree Apartments in Auckland CBD.

-"In the next seven or eight years, 2565,000sq m of gross floor area is planned, equating to $10.6b of investment, again mainly in the residential sector," the statement last month said.